In his new memoir, Barack Obama writes of hope, despair and life at the center of a divided nation

-So, with the choice finalized, Obama and Biden awaited Republican nominee John McCain’s announcement of his vice presidential pick.
-Biden learned of the decision in a meeting with Obama from a text message on an advisor’s Blackberry.
+So, with the choice finalized, Obama and Biden awaited Republican nominee John McCain’s announcement of his vice-presidential pick.
+Biden learned of the decision in a meeting with Obama from a text message on an adviser’s Blackberry.

 “Who the hell is Sarah Palin?”
 Biden said.

-The story of the competing vice presidential choices is one of many anecdotes in Obama’s book, “The Promised Land,” in which the former president defends his legacy and seeks to explain what motivated him and at times left him distraught.
+The story of the competing vice-presidential choices is one of many anecdotes in Obama’s book, “The Promised Land,” in which the former president defends his legacy and seeks to explain what motivated him and at times left him distraught.

-As Palin created a surge of interest in the Republican ticket, Obama was briefly worried that he had been outfoxed by McCain, and that Palin would pull away enough undecided voters to swing the race to the GOP.
+As Palin created a surge of interest in the Republican ticket, Obama was briefly worried that he had been outfoxed by McCain and that Palin would pull away enough undecided voters to swing the race to the GOP.
 But he soon figured the choice would backfire because “on just about every subject relevant to governing the country she had absolutely no idea what the hell she was talking about.”

 In the end, Obama writes, the most troubling aspect of the Palin pick was what it said about the devolving direction of the nation’s politics.
-Obama found Palin’s ineptitude “troubling on a deeper level...her incoherence didn’t matter to the vast majority of Republicans,” who saw questioning of her knowledge of issues “as proof of a liberal conspiracy.”
+Obama found Palin’s ineptitude “troubling on a deeper level ... her incoherence didn’t matter to the vast majority of Republicans,” who saw questioning her knowledge of issues “as proof of a liberal conspiracy.”

 In response, Palin on Friday posted a comment on her Facebook page in which she thanked Obama for crediting her with shaping Republican politics, adding, “It’s pleasurable to know I’ve lived rent free in your head these past twelve years.”

-The book, the first of an expected two volumes on Obama’s presidency, will be publicly available on Tuesday.
+The book, the first of an expected two volumes on Obama’s presidency, will be publicly available Tuesday.
 An advance copy was provided to The Washington Post by publisher Penguin Random House.

-Obama writes both of the job’s loneliness and the importance of a trusted circle of confidants who saw him through it, including his wife Michelle and Biden, adviser David “Axe” Axelrod, campaign manager David Plouffe, and chief of staff Rahm Emanuel.
+Obama writes both of the job’s loneliness and the importance of a trusted circle of confidants who saw him through it, including his wife, Michelle, and Biden, adviser David “Axe” Axelrod, campaign manager David Plouffe and White House Chief of Staff Rahm Emanuel.
 He heaps praise on all of them.

 At the same time, he settles scores, scorns Republicans and directs some unexpected zingers at fellow Democrats.
 Sizing up his 2008 primary rival Sen. John Edwards, for example, Obama writes that he was never impressed; the North Carolinian’s “newly minted populism sounded synthetic and poll-tested to me, the political equivalent of one of those boy bands dreamed up in a studio marketing department.”